ECON 2020 Principles of Macroeconomics

 - identify the data and tools of macroeconomic policy;

 - describe the costs and benefits of economy-wide phenomena such as inflation, unemployment, government debt;

 - evaluate public policies in an informed and objective manner;

 - recognize the institutional surroundings that impact macroeconomic phenomena;

 - describe the role of international trade in the macroeconomy; and

-- further their analytical, research and writing skills.
+- further your analytical, research, and writing skills.

 Grading (out of 1000 points):

-- Exams (400 points) – There will be two (2) exams.
-The midterm exam is worth 150 points and the proctored cumulative final exam is worth 250 points.
-The format of the exam will be multiple choice and calculations and will be closed book.
-You are allowed to use a calculator.
-The exams are completed in class in week 7 and 14.
+- Exams (350 points): There are two (2) exams.
+The midterm exam is worth 150 points and the cumulative final exam is worth 200 points.
+The exams are completed in a proctored setting.